GSA/search.digitalgov.gov/_posts/2014-05-16-serp-redesign.md

 The last time we did a major redesign of our results page was in January 2012.
 It was long overdue for a facelift.

 So, we've redesigned our search results page.
 We've kept an eye on best practices in the search industry and what media websites (like NPR.org and NYTimes.com) are up to, But, we're not simply following the leaders.
-We've also [analyzed our search data](http://www.digitalgov.gov/2014/05/07/analyzing-search-data-in-real-time-to-drive-decisions/) to make data-driven decisions that, ultimately, aim to make searchers' experience better on your site.
+We've also [analyzed our search data](http://www.digitalgov.gov/2014/05/07/analyzing-search-data-in-real-time-to-drive-decisions/) to make data-driven decisions that, ultimately, aim to improve searchers' experience on your site.

 Below are some of the highlights.